 Advocacy to Promote and Protect Naturopathic Medicine

-- Expand naturopathic scope to better align with naturopathic medical training and responsibilities as legally designated Primary Care Physicians.
+1. Protect and advance the recognition, scope of practice, and legal status of naturopathic physicians licensed in Washington State to ensure alignment with naturopathic medical training and responsibilities as legally designated Primary Care Physicians.

 Here’s how you can Take Action Today to support our efforts: